Dav-Git/Dav-Cogs/README.md

 Dav's cogs for Red.
 If you find a bug or want to request a feature, please [open an issue](https://github.com/Dav-Git/Dav-Cogs/issues/new) on github.

+Red 3.5 Compatibility:
+✅ Compatible, will be merged on Red 3.5 release.
+❔ Not tested, but should be compatible.
+Patch not ready yet.
+❌ Not compatible.
+Will not be updated.

+If your server depends on a cog that is not marked as 3.5 ready you may want to hold off on updating Red until the cog is updated. \
+If you intend to stay on Red 3.4 you should not run cog updates after the 3.5 release. \
+3.4 Compatible cogs will remain available in the 3.4 branch.

 | Cog | Description | Red 3.5 compatibility |
 | --- | ----------- | ------------- |
 | anonreporter | Anonymous version of the core reports cog. | ✅ |